Skip to content

 Election-Related Prosecutions

 Republican candidates — particularly those not endorsed by the party — have emphasized their willingness to pursue election fraud cases and push back on what they call politically motivated prosecutions of Trump allies.
-The GOP-endorsed candidate, Doug Loyd, has struck a more measured tone, saying the office should focus on facts and evidence rather than politics.
+The GOP-endorsed candidate, Doug Lloyd, has struck a more measured tone, saying the office should focus on facts and evidence rather than politics.

 Consumer Protection & Corporate Accountability